guoyunhe/fontweak/README.md

 # font-config-master

-A font display setup tool, Java/Swing front-end for fontconfig.
+A front-end for fontconfig.
+Setup perfect font effects, fast and easily.

 ## Features and Screenshots